Salt & Wind Travel

 Plan For More Aggressive Drivers

-Generally, Italians drive faster and more aggressively than in the United States be it that they speed down the autostrada or tail you on a back road.
+Generally, Italians drive faster and more aggressively than in the United States, whether they speed down the autostrada or tail you on a back road.

-Speaking of, Italy has a lot of meandering country roads that don’t have tons of guardrails.
+Speaking of, Italy has many winding country roads that lack guardrails.
 While driving in the countryside is easier than dealing with city traffic, you may get passed by locals or have a hard time finding the right exit.

 Traffic Violations: Can I get a ticket in Italy?

-These machines can be found everywhere from all country roads to major motorways.
-Tickets can be up to 600 euros, so mind the speed limits.
+These machines can be found everywhere, from all country roads to major motorways.
+Tickets can cost up to 600 euros, so be mindful of the speed limits.

-Additionally, you can get tickets for things like parking in a no-parking zone, entering a ZTL without the proper permit, and failing to pay tolls and fees.
-To avoid this, make sure you know the basic signage and avoid ZTL areas with your car.
+Additionally, you can incur fines for offenses such as parking in a no-parking zone, entering a ZTL without the proper permit, and failing to pay tolls and fees.
+To avoid this, ensure you are familiar with basic signage and avoid ZTL areas with your vehicle.

 According to the US embassy, American citizens can legally drive in Italy using their American driver's license so long as it's accompanied by an official translation in Italian.
 This is made simple by getting an international driver’s license (also sometimes called an international driver’s permit), which it can be written in multiple languages.
 This permit acts as a formal translation of your current license and it is valid for renting cars overseas and allows you to freely enjoy the benefits of driving while visiting Italy.